bloxez/data-xoan-api/README.md

 # data-xoan-api
-Take the highway to the data xoan!
+Take the highway to the data Xoan!
 Build Xano integrations and automations.